vampirot800/Paradigm-CardGame/README.md

 ## Implementation

 ## Tests
-All test cases are implemented in the end of the document
+The input test cases are shown in the code forces problem with its respective output.
+They are implemented in the end of the document and shown when ran

 ## Analysis